Why Veins Don't Get Heart Disease?

 What Happens When Veins Face Arterial Conditions?

-There's a natural experiment that tests these theories: vein grafts used in bypass surgery.
+There's a natural experiment that tests these theories: vein grafts used in coronary bypass surgery (CABG).
 When surgeons use a saphenous vein from your leg to bypass a blocked coronary artery, that vein suddenly experiences arterial pressures and flow patterns.

 And what happens?
 The vein often develops atherosclerosis-like disease over time.
 This suggests that while veins have some intrinsic protection, hemodynamic forces play a crucial role.
 The combination of low pressure and intrinsic cellular resistance likely explains why veins in their natural environment remain disease-free.